Prajakt-Khawase/Project-Managment-Made-Easy/docs/Project Resource Management/Resources management plan.md

 People are developed and managed whereas materials are controlled after they are estimated and acquired.
 The purpose of the human resources management plan is to achieve project success by ensuring the appropriate human resources are acquired with the necessary skills, resources are trained if any gaps in skills are identified, team building strategies are clearly defines, and team activities are effectively managed.

 ### Inputs for developing Resource Management Plan

-1)Project Charter
+* Project Charter

-2)Project Management Plan
+* Project Management Plan

-3)Stake Holder Register
+* Stake Holder Register

-4)Time Management plan
+* Time Management plan

-# Outputs
+### Outputs

-1)Resource Management Plan
+1. Resource Management Plan

-2)Project Document Updates
+2. Project Document Updates

 # Project Resource Management Processes
 Processes include Planning human resource management, Acquiring & Developing the Project Team and Managing the Project team.